Wellness Wednesday: The Snow Snacking Edition – Why Do Dogs Eat Snow?

 Tips for a Healthy Snow Experience For Dogs

-1. Supervise Playtime: Keep an eye on your dog’s snow-eating adventures, especially in unfamiliar areas.
+- Supervise Playtime: Keep an eye on your dog’s snow-eating habits, especially in unfamiliar areas.
+Plan your walk or playtime in areas where there is fresh snow or avoid it altogether.